GP1-21/2022-GP1-21/README.md

 3. Open the emulator on your laptop.
 4. Drag and drop 21_HunaKSA_App APK file on the emulator screen.

-Steps for Android phone :
+Steps for  run APK on Android phone :

 1. Go to Releases section of the 2022-GP1-21 respository.
 2. Install 21_HunaKSA_App APK file from the Assests.